-Notes to the Consolidated Financial Statements October 31, 2021 and 2020

-1. Goodwill and Intangible Assets (Continued)
+Notes to the Consolidated Financial Statements October 31, 2022 and 2021 l.
+Goodwill and Intangible Assets (Continued)

 At the end of each year, we evaluate goodwill on a separate reporting unit basis to assess recoverability, and impairments, if any, are recognized in earnings.
 An impairment loss would be recognized in an amount equal to the excess of the carrying amount of the reporting unit over the fair value of the reporting unit.